On a rare slow Friday, I found myself in a musing of the Monty Hall problem.

 Now let me give you my very simple explanation of the Monty Hall problem.

-Your initial odds are 1/3 right and 2/3 wrong; if you switch upon the revelation made by the host, your odds are reversed to 2/3 right and 1/3 wrong.
+In the Monty Hall problem, your initial odds are 1/3 right and 2/3 wrong; if you switch upon the revelation made by the host, your odds are reversed to 2/3 right and 1/3 wrong.

+Second, you must understand why the host can change your situation.
 This is possible because, even though you, as a player, start to pick randomly, the host is all-knowing and is doing a favor for you.
 His action contains a clue.
 If you pick up the clue, you are partially importing his knowledge into your decision, thus reversing the odds.

 For the favor to become a reality, however, you must have a right estimate of your previous odds, as well as a proper appreciation of the host’s intention.